sundargs2000/sample/readme.md

   </tr>
    <tr>
     <td><code>route-method</code><br/>Route Method</td>
-    <td>(Optional) Default value: service.
+    <td>(Optional; Relevant only if strategy==blue-green) Default value: service.
 Acceptable values: service/ingress/smi.
 Promote or reject actions are used to promote or reject canary deployments.
 Sample YAML snippets are provided below for guidance on how to use the same.</td>
   </tr>
   <tr>
     <td><code>version-switch-buffer</code><br/>Version Switch Buffer</td>